Ronald Riley

 Ronald William "Ron" Riley OAM (born 14 September 1947) is a retired field hockey striker from Australia, who twice won the silver medal with the Men's National Team, first at the 1968 Summer Olympics in Mexico City and then eight years later, at the 1976 Summer Olympics in Montreal.
-He was educated at the St. Joseph's College, Nainital in India.
+He was educated at St. Joseph's College, Nainital in India.

 Riley was awarded the Medal of the Order of Australia in 1995 for service to hockey.